Combine Irish with education to maximize your potential

 Year: 3

 This module is about exploring learning and teaching in a world of increasing linguistic and cultural diversity.
-It focuses on practical and theoretical knowledge of supporting multicultural classrooms.
-It will develop initial knowledge and skills for effective support of bi/multilingual and English as an Additional Language (EAL) learners in a variety of educational settings.
-The module makes links between society, culture and identity; it explores theories about language acquisition, intercultural competence and bi/multilingual learning processes and evaluates school and pedagogic approaches to supporting bi/multilingual and EAL children.
+It focuses on practical and theoretical knowledge in multilingual and multicultural education settings.
+The module makes links between language, culture and identity; it explores theories about intercultural competence, multilingual learning processes and identifies and evaluates pedagogies and approaches to supporting the teaching and learning of people in multilingual and multicultural educational settings.

 Year: 3